 While devastating, it is pretty remarkable how we can still very much feel the bustling city of Pompeii.
 Stand in the middle of this Roman wonder, and you’ll be transported back 2,000 years.
 You might see the stepping stones used by Pompeians to avoid dirty debris and rain on the streets.
 On this same street, you might notice marks made by the wheels of chariots, owned by a wealthy resident.
 Walk through Pompeii, and you’ll notice a city not unlike yours — bakeries, markets, courtyards, graffiti, and murals.

-Till then, we’ll let these mind-boggling facts guide the way.
+Until then, we’ll let these mind-boggling facts guide the way.

 Of course, a city full of lavishness can’t be without its vices.
 Brothels and gambling artifacts were also procured at excavation sites.